- Live Rates

-The latest readings of the Portland, Oregon real estate market suggest that tight inventory will continue to be a factor through the end of 2017 and into 2008.
-While we might not see the above-average price gains of the last year, experts agree that home values in Portland will almost certainly continue to rise in 2018.
+The latest readings of the Portland, Oregon real estate market suggest that tight inventory will continue to be a factor through much of 2021.
+While we might not see the above-average price gains of the last year, experts agree that home values in Portland will almost certainly continue to rise throughout the rest of the year.

-Here are the latest predictions for the Portland real estate market through summer of 2018.
+That said, here are the latest predictions for the Portland real estate market for the rest of 2021.

-In May 2017, the national real estate brokerage Redfin reported that the median sales price for homes in Portland had risen to $433,000.
+In April 2021, the real estate research firm Zillow reported that the median sales price for homes in Portland had risen to $511,587.

-The Portland area attracts residents from elsewhere in the country, but there aren’t enough homes to go around.
-This has driven prices north at a steady pace, and recent predictions for the Portland real estate market suggest it will continue to some degree into 2018.
+The Portland area attracts residents from elsewhere in the country, but there aren’t enough homes to go around at present.
+Consequently, home prices are expected to continue pushing north at a steady pace, and all signs indicate that they will continue to go up for the Portland real estate market for the foreseeable future.

 How tight is the housing supply in Portland?
 Consider this…

-A “balanced” real estate market is considered to have five to six months worth of supply.
-In May, housing reports showed that Portland had only 1.4 months of supply.
-So we are talking about a strong sellers’ market here, with a shortage of available inventory.
+A “balanced” real estate market is considered to have five to six months’ worth of supply.
+As of early 2021, housing reports indicate that Portland had one months’ worth of supply.

 As a result of these trends, home buyers should be well prepared, with their financing lined up ahead of time.
 It’s also important to be realistic with regard to your wish-lists and expectations.
 Being flexible and open-minded goes a long way in a hot real estate market like Portland.

-Homes are currently selling quickly within the Portland metro-area housing market.
-According to Redfin, properties listed for sale in May spent a median of eight days on the market, before going under contract.
+Homes are selling at a decent pace within the Portland metro-area housing market.
+According to Redfin, properties listed for sale in April 2021 spent a median of 7 days on the market before going under contract.

-The national median number of days on market was 37 during that same period.
-This statistic illustrates the high level of demand and limited inventory in the area.
+This statistic illustrates the relatively high level of demand and limited inventory in the area.

-At first glance, an outlook calling for smaller price gains might be viewed as a negative indicator.
+At first glance, an outlook calling for smaller price gains compared to the state of Oregon might be viewed as a negative indicator.
 But it’s not.
-Home values in the Portland area have been rising at a largely unsustainable pace over the last couple of years.
-They’ve outpaced wages and incomes, creating affordability issues for many.
+Home values in the Portland area are expected to rise at a more sustainable pace this year.
+That’s a better scenario than where price gains were a few years ago when they outpaced wages and incomes, creating affordability issues for many.

-What we are seeing now could be viewed as a market correction.
-One could argue that real estate predictions calling for historically average price growth in the Portland are a positive indicator, from an economic standpoint.
+One could argue that real estate predictions calling for historically average price growth in Portland are a positive indicator from an economic standpoint.

-Disclaimer: This article includes projections and predictions for the Portland, Oregon real estate market through summer of 2018.
+Disclaimer: This article includes projections and predictions for the Portland, Oregon real estate market through the spring of 2022.
 Such outlooks were provided by third parties not associated with our company.
 We have compiled them here as an educational service to our readers.